Catastrophic Injury Lawyer Memphis, TN

 Truck Accidents and Catastrophic Injuries

 We depend on truck drivers to deliver the products, goods, and materials we use daily.
 Trucking companies know this and can end up putting pressure on truck drivers as a result.
 These drivers are often required to work long hours, making multiple trips unloading and loading heavy cargo.
 Without the proper rest, they run the risk of being overly tired or even falling asleep behind the wheel.
 Truck accidents due to drowsy driving are a common problem, and it is other motorists who often face the most severe consequences.
-Tragically, because of the weight and size of these massive vehicles, injuries suffered by victims in truck accidents are often severe and any legal action requires the help of a catastrophic injury lawyer in Memphis, TN.
+Tragically, because of the weight and size of these massive vehicles, injuries suffered by victims in truck accidents are often severe and any legal action requires the help of our catastrophic injury attorney.

 Truck Drivers and Drowsy Driving

-• Leave the driver with slowed reflexes and response times in the event sudden actions are needed
+- Slowed reflexes and response times in the event sudden actions are needed

-A Memphis, TN catastrophic injury lawyer knows that due to the demanding nature of their jobs, truck drivers are at an increased risk for drowsy driving.
+Our Memphis, TN catastrophic injury lawyer knows that due to the demanding nature of their jobs, truck drivers are at an increased risk for drowsy driving.
 Despite taking precautions, such as rolling down the window, listening to music to stay awake, or drinking lots of coffee, keeping up with tight schedules, and not taking the appropriate breaks makes truck accidents involving other vehicles are more likely to occur.
 Considering the heavy weight and bulk of most tractor-trailers and other big rigs, it is often other motor vehicle drivers who suffer the most serious injuries when accidents occur.

 Trucking Companies Often Play a Role in Drowsy Driving Truck Accidents